niess/pumas-docs/docs/docs/tutorials.md

 <div markdown="1" class="shaded-box fancy">
 ## Practical Backward Monte-Carlo and weights

-In Backward Monte-Carlo (BMC) mode PUMAS allows to compute a point estimate of the muon (tau) flux for a given final state, see e.g. _lemma 1_ of the [Backward Monte Carlo paper][PUMAS_REF].
+In Backward Monte-Carlo (BMC) mode PUMAS allows one to compute a point estimate of the muon (tau) flux for a given final state, see e.g. _lemma 1_ of the [Backward Monte Carlo paper][PUMAS_REF].
 In order to sample a distribution of final states, one relies on _corollary 4_.
 I.e. the final states are generated over a bias distribution as for classical [Importance Sampling][IS].
 In